DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 to outweigh their classical material dimension.
 Images, knowledge, information, codes, affects, as well as social relationships per se have become the predominant factors in determining the value a particular commodity has on the market.
-In other words, for Virno—who is affiliated with the post-Marxist Italian left—immaterialization stands for what policy makers and mainstream economists refer to in terms of digitization and creative economy.
+In other words, for Virno — who is affiliated with the post-Marxist Italian left — immaterialization stands for what policy makers and mainstream economists refer to in terms of digitization and creative economy.